sandiegopython/test-driven-django-development/tutorials/05-forms.rst

             kwargs['post'] = self.blog_post
             return super(BlogPostDetails, self).get_context_data(**kwargs)

-    post_details = BlogPostDetails.as_view()
+    blogpost_details = BlogPostDetails.as_view()

 Now if we run our test we'll see 4 failures.
-Our blog post detail view is failing to load the page because we aren't passing a ``post`` keyword argument to our form:
+Our blog post detail view is failing to load the page because we aren't passing a ``blogpost`` keyword argument to our form:

 .. code-block:: python